DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-popup.md

 To handle data edits, add the following functions:

-- `processValueChange` - processes user input;
+- `processValueChange` - processes user input
-- `applyChanges` - applies data edits;
+- `applyChanges` - applies data edits
-- `cancelChanges` - cancels data edits.
+- `cancelChanges` - cancels data edits

-The popup form will use these functions later.
-Implement the functions in the `popupEditing` template and pass them to the Popup component along with the row being edited.
+Implement the functions in the `popupEditing` template and pass them to the `Popup` component along with the row being edited.
+Popup form elements will use these functions later.

 ```jsx
 const PopupEditing = ({ popupComponent: Popup }) => (